-This description is subject to change depending on the facilitator

 Practical Demonstrating

-RDF Domain(s): Professional Conduct (C1)

-Working with others (D1)

-Knowledge Base (A1)
+Working with others (D1) Knowledge Base (A1)

-Who the session is for: Postgraduate Research Students who are supporting Undergraduate Students undertaking lab work.
+Who the session is for: Postgraduate Research Students who are supporting

-Delivery: Instructor-led

-Slides available via the Researcher Development eLearning Portal
+Undergraduate Students undertaking lab work.

 This course will consider the role and responsibilities of being a laboratory demonstrator.
 The course is specifically aimed at those wanting to act in this role or have some experience of being a laboratory demonstrator.